 For the main story, Mole Man is back and still a megalomaniac.

-He’s still locked in battle with Tyrannus and now he brings the FF into it.
+But Mole Man still locked in battle with Tyrannus and now he brings the FF into it.
+They do help him.

 And then, at the very end, they kind of pick on Mole Man, too.
 Now granted, Mole Man is a bad dude doing bad things, but you can’t help but feel sorry for him.